 - Avoid alcohol, caffeine and acidic juices.
 This means you should stay away from that daily coffee or latte and juices made from citrus fruits as well as that glass of wine in the evening.
 Watch out for hidden alcohol, too, since they hide in things like mouthwashes.

 - Moisten your food.
 Moisten all dry foods with broth, sauces, milk or melted butter.
 Since your salivary glands aren’t producing enough saliva, this will make it easier to chew and swallow.

 - Don’t smoke or use chewing tobacco.
 In addition to the negative impacts these have on your general health, smoking and chewing tobacco can worsen dry mouth.
 Quitting smoking is one of the most important things you can do to not only help your dry mouth, but your overall health.

 - Use a humidifier.
 Use a humidifier at night, especially in winter, to help moisten the ambient air while you sleep.

 - Brush your teeth after each meal.
-Soften your toothbrush in a cup of warm water, so it’s gentler on your gums.
+Soften your toothbrush in a cup of warm water so it’s gentler on your gums.
 Make sure to brush after each meal and at bedtime.
-Dr. Vyas also recommends using a fluoride rinse to prevent tooth decay if you are undergoing radiation treatments.
+Use a fluoride rinse to prevent tooth decay if you are undergoing radiation treatments.

 - Talk to your doctor.
 Your doctor can tell you about products specifically designed to treat dry mouth.
 Many of these are available over the counter, such as Biotene® products and Oralbalance® moisturizing gel.
 There are also prescription medications that act as a saliva substitute and others that stimulate the salivary glands to produce more saliva.

-Visit your doctor if these treatments do not relieve your discomfort, or if you suspect you may have an infection of the mouth.
+Visit your doctor if these treatments do not relieve your discomfort or if you suspect you may have an infection in the mouth.